HLS-PGR-newsletter/HLS-PGR-newsletter/_articles/2018-12-03-Dealing_with_Stress.md

 ---
 layout: post
-title: Stress while doing a Research Degree
+title: Stress While Doing a Research Degree
 subtitle: What ways can Coventry University students deal with stress?
 ---